Donald Carcieri: Immigration

 On March 27, 2008, Carcieri signed an Executive Order requiring state agencies and vendors to verify the legal status of all employees and directing the Rhode Island State Police and the Department of Corrections to work with U.S. Immigration and Customs Enforcement to ensure federal immigration laws are enforced.

 Stance on LGBT issues

-Carcieri is a member of the National Organization for Marriage which advocates for marriage to be legally defined as one man and one woman.
+Carcieri is a member of the National Organization for Marriage which advocates for marriage to be legally defined as a union of one man and one woman.